 Microphones: The AirPods have built-in beam-forming microphones that focus on your voice, while rejecting ambient noise, making your phone calls crisp and clear.

 Sensors and Accelerometers: The AirPods feature built-in optical sensors and motion accelerometers that can automate numerous functions.
 When the AirPods are pulled out of their Charging Case, they instantly turn on and connect to your iOS device or compatible Bluetooth device.
 As soon as you put them in your ears, your music starts playing.
 Take one or both AirPods out and your music pauses.
-Tapping gestures help you change tracks, or change the volume.
-Double-tapping lets you activate Siri if you haven't enabled the "Hey Siri" hands-free function.
+Tapping gestures help you change tracks, while double-tapping lets you activate Siri (if you haven't enabled the "Hey Siri" hands-free function).
 The AirPods feature a separate voice accelerometer that can detect when you're talking on the phone or to Siri, and will engage the microphone and reject background noise so your call is crystal clear.

 Q Crutchfield asked: Why did you buy this?